OLIVE16/website/labs/5/README.md

 When odometry data was received, the particle filter would pass the changes in position and orientation to the motion model, which would then calculate the new position and orientation of each particle as described above.
 The particle filter would then revisualize the particles in the simulation, reflecting their new positions.
 In Figure 4 below, the ROS node graph shows that the particle filter subscribed to the /odom topic to receive this odometry data and published the particle cloud visualizations to the topic /particle_markers.

 When lidar data was received, if it had been long enough since the last time the sensor model was called, the particle filter would pass the lidar data to the sensor model.
 The sensor model would then compare this observed lidar data to hypothetical lidar data calculated by ray-tracing from each particle, returning weights from the precomputed probability distribution for each particle.
 The particle filter normalized these weights so that they all summed to 1, which allowed them to be used as a probability distribution in their own right when resampling the particle cloud.
-This resampling entailed picking a new cloud of particles of the same size, drawing the positions and orientations of these new particles from the old ones according to the normalized distribution of weights.
+This resampling entailed picking a new cloud of particles of the same size, and drawing the positions and orientations of these new particles from the old ones according to the normalized distribution of weights.
 Once again, the particle filter would revisualize the particles in the simulation to reflect this resampling.
 In Figure 4 below, the ROS node graph shows that the particle filter subscribed to the /scan topic to receive this lidar data and published the particle cloud visualizations to the topic /particle_markers.

 In addition to publishing visualizations of the particles to /particle_markers, the graph of ROS nodes in Figure 4 shows that the particle filter also published the error between the ground truth position of the car and our estimated position to /transform_error in simulation, as well as lidar scan data inferred from that estimated position to /inferred_scan in both simulation and real life.
 Instead of just performing a basic weighted average of all the particles to calculate this estimated position, we used a multi-modal averaging algorithm to account for the cases in which our particle cloud split into two visibly distinct subclouds at different locations on the map.
 In these cases, our algorithm would select the cloud containing the highest probability, and only average the particles in that cloud.
 In Figure 5 below, this estimated position and orientation is visualized as a transform which follows the true robot around the map, and the lidar data published from the perspective of this estimated position mostly matches the walls that are actually around the robot.